EVPN-VXLAN Configuration

 The x positions can contain any valid hex value.
 For more details on the LAA format, see the IEEE tutorial guide.

-The following items must be configured before building an AFC-based fabric.
+The following items must be configured before building a Fabric Composer-based fabric.

 - Physically cable all switches in the topology.
-VSX pairs, VSF stacks, and leaf-spine links must be fully connected to support AFC’s fabric automation.
+VSX pairs, VSF stacks, and leaf-spine links must be connected fully to support Fabric Composer’s automation.

 - Configure VSF stacking for server access switches.
 When optional server access switches are present, VSF auto-stacking must be configured when the switches are at their default configuration.
 VSF configuration guidance is available in the HPE Networking Support Portal.
 Enable split detection after the stack is formed.